LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 as explained in section [Heroes](#heroes) above.

-Commands for saving and exiting the current game, starting a new game, setting options and changing henchmen tactics, etc., are listed in the Main Menu, brought up by the `ESC` key.
-Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.
+Commands for saving and exiting the current game, starting a new game, setting challenges and options, etc., are listed in the Main Menu, brought up by the `ESC` key.
+Game difficulty, from the challenges menu, affects hitpoints at birth for any actor of any UI-using faction.
-The "lone wolf" challenge mode reduces player's starting actors to exactly one (consequently, this does not affect the initial scenario).
+The "lone wolf" challenge mode reduces player's starting actors to exactly one (consequently, this does not affect the initial 'raid' scenario).
-The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the final scenario).
+The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the final 'crawl' scenario).

-For a person new to roguelikes, the `raid` scenario offers a gentle introduction.
+For a person new to roguelikes, the 'raid' scenario offers a gentle introduction.
 The subsequent game scenarios gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.